Ken Mayfield

 Kendall Mayfield (born May 11, 1948) is an American former professional basketball player who played for the New York Knicks of the National Basketball Association (NBA).

 Career

 Mayfield was drafted in the 3rd round (50th overall) of the 1971 NBA draft by the New York Knicks.

 He signed with the team in June but was cut in October before the season.

 He rejoined the Knicks during the 1972 offseason but was again cut before the season.

 He was again cut from the Knicks' preseason roster in October 1974.

-In between his short stints with the Knicks, he mostly played in the Eastern Basketball Association for teams like the Allentown Jets.
+In between his short stints with the Knicks, he mostly played in the Eastern Basketball Association (EBA) for teams like the Allentown Jets.
+He was selected to the All-EBA First Team in 1974 and Second Team in 1973.
 He also had a stint in the European Professional Basketball League for the Belgium Lions in early 1975.

 Mayfield finally played for the Knicks during the 1974–75 NBA season.
 He appeared in 13 games for 2.8 points per game before being released in November 1975.